HudsonKortus/UAV/README.md

 # ABOUT
 The UAV utilizes moveable thrust vanes which are in the exhaust stream of the electric ducted fan to stabilize the vehicle.
 The control system is a very basic PID loop, but I plan to move to an LQG controller which will allow the UAV to hover in one place.
 All the electronics are custom.
-I used a Teensy 4.0 for the microcontroller, and BMI 088 for the inertial measurement unit.
-The electric ducted fan is a basic one I got off amazon which runs off a 4s, 4000mAh lipo.
-The electric ducted fan produces a little over 1.2kg of static thrust which currently is not enough to lift the ____kg vehicle.
+I used a Teensy 4.0 for the microcontroller, and BMI 088 for the gyroscope and acceleration reading.
+The electric ducted fan is a basic one I got off Amazon which runs off a 4s, 4000mAh lipo.
+The electric ducted fan produces a little over 1.2kg of static thrust which currently is not enough to lift the vehicle.